Weather in India in August

 Hampi, a backpacker’s paradise – Credit: Aparajith

 While Delhi, Agra, Varanasi and Rajasthan also receive rain during the month of August, the intensity is never the same as in South India.

-In the Thar dessert of Rajasthan there might not be any rain at all.
+In the Thar desert of Rajasthan there might not be any rain at all.
 If it rains it is strong but doesn’t last long.
-After a couple of very hot months during the first half of the year the monsoon months bring some cooling moments to the region.
+After a couple of very hot months during the first half of the year, the monsoon months bring some cooling moments to the region.

 August can actually be quite a nice month to visit North India.
-It isn’t extremely hot thanks to the rains, there are off-season discounts for most accommodations and services, less tourist crowds and the pretty lush countryside.
-But every rain season is different and sometimes it can rain more and in some years droughts become an issue.
+It isn’t extremely hot thanks to the rains, there are off-season discounts for most accommodations and services, fewer tourists or crowds, and the pretty lush countryside.
+But every rainy season is different and sometimes it can rain more in some years than others.
 It’s definitely more humid than in the winters.